detekt/detekt/ISSUE_TEMPLATE.md

 Your issue may already be reported!
-Please search on the [issue track](https://github.com/arturbosch/detekt/issues) before creating one.
+Please search in the [issues](https://github.com/arturbosch/detekt/issues) before creating one.

 ## Expected Behavior
 <!--- If you're describing a bug, tell us what should happen -->